dali-lab/dali-challenges/README.md

 ##### Overview

-Your page should include the following information:
+Your page could include the following information:

 * A picture of yourself
 * Your name
 * Where you’re from or where you live
-* A short bio telling us about yourself (you might include/mention: design/programming applications you know/like, what you enjoy most about UI/US design/development, why you’re excited to work with DALI.)
+* A short bio telling us about yourself (you might include/mention: design/programming applications you know/like, what you enjoy most about UI/UX design/development, why you’re excited to work with DALI.)
 * Something interesting/fun/random about yourself :smile:

 **Inspiration**